01 of 14

 This Modern Rectilinear Pull 3028 by SA Baxter is a playful addition for sleek flat panel cabinetry!

-Offered in a 4", 6", 8" and 12" sizes means you have the flexibility to fit large and narrow cabinets.
+Offered in a 4-inch, 6-inch, 8-inch and 12-inch sizes means you have the flexibility to fit large and narrow cabinets.
 This elegant contemporary pull is available in 28 finishes!
 You can't go wrong with these pulls!Continue to 12 of 14 below.

 12 of 14